stolksdorf/smart-objects/README.md

 	loggedInUser.age = 21; //Both events will fire

-### Validation
+### Type Checking

-Property types are used for validation whenever a property is set.
+Property types are used for type checking whenever a property is set.

 	loggedInUser.name = 23;
 	//Type Error: Property 'name' only supports string